unyt-org/articles/articles/uix-introduction-vue.md

 </unyt-tab>
 </unyt-tabs>

-## JSX: Dynamic Data in HTML
+## JSX: Dynamic data in HTML
 [JSX](https://legacy.reactjs.org/docs/introducing-jsx.html) is a syntax extension for JavaScript.
 It is also used in [React](https://react.dev) and allows developers to define HTML code right inside JavaScript / TypeScript.
-The special thing is that said HTML code will not be a bare string but an actual HTMLElement instance that can be added to the DOM.
+The special thing is that JSX expressions evaluate to actual HTMLElement instances that can be added to the DOM or.
 It is therefore possible to assign HTML elements to variables like so:
 ```tsx
 const xyz = <div>
     <span>I will be used somewhere else later</span>